ewanld/pg_formulas/README.md

 ```

 # How does it work ?
 pg_reactive_toolbox is a set of postgresql procedures that make data react to changes, in the same way as Excel formulas can make cells reacts to other cell value changes.
+Around ~20 procedures (types of "formulas") are implemented, responding to common data synchronization needs.

 # Functions summary
 **Aggregate functions**: